Team Up Timing Guide (2 Hours)

 • Keep features small: this workshop is about the collaboration workflow, not building amazing features.
 A few new questions or a color change is enough.

-• Pre-test everything: clone the repo, push a branch, open a PR, and merge it yourself before the workshop.
+• Pre-test everything: fork the team repo, push a branch to the fork, open a PR to the upstream, and merge it yourself before the workshop.
 Find issues before students do.

 • For younger students (10-12): the instructor may need to drive the git commands while students make the code changes and do the reviews.
 The concepts (branching, reviewing, merging) matter more than memorizing commands.